isisAnchalee/battleship/README.md

  * [ShouldaMatchers](https://github.com/thoughtbot/shoulda-matchers) semantic model tests

 ### Steps to test
+- Make sure to have bundler & Ruby 2.2.1 installed in your shell
 - Check out branch -> bundle -> rake db:migrate -> start server
 - Navigate to '/' and log in through twitter
 - Create a game